mavlink/MAVSDK-Python/README.rst

 DroneCore-Python
 ================

 DroneCore is made of plugins bringing different features (e.g. action, telemetry, mission).
 Each plugin is defined by a corresponding `*.proto` file.
-The Python implementation creates a module for each plugin and packages it into the `dronecore` package
+The Python implementation creates a package containing the core plugins provided by DroneCore and a plugin manager to allow 3rd party plugins.

 Cloning the repository
 ~~~~~~~~~~~~~~~~~~~~~~